Community Assemblies

 3) Establish two-way communication channels between their community and the CABI network.

-4) Gather and share knowledge and information that might be helpful to members of CABI.
+4) Gather and share knowledge and information that might be helpful to CABI Members.

 5) Provide feedback so that we can continuously improve our standard framework and service delivery.